 Price: $14,000.
 Learn more about the Charlton Diamond And Onyx Ring.

 This unique ring has a square shape and displays a striking contrast of both shape and color thanks to the round white center diamond and the surrounding black square onyx halo.

 The diamond weighs 1.50 carats and has L color and VS1 clarity.
 Openwork decorates the under-gallery as well as the shoulders in a fleur-de-lis motif.
 Finally, the ring was handcrafted in platinum circa 1925 and includes the craftsman’s signature, “Charlton.”

 15. Lorraine Ring

-The total diamond carat weight of this impressive ring is approximately 1.00 carat.
-Around it are old European cut diamonds in a half-bezel set.
-Calibrated natural rubies frame the diamond’s floral motif in platinum on an 18k yellow gold setting.
-It will undoubtedly make a statement wherever you go.
+The total diamond weight of this impressive ring is approximately 1.00 carat across a nine-stone central cluster and a small diamond on each shoulder.
+Most crucially, calibrated natural rubies frame the floral motif cluster.
+This ring will undoubtedly make a statement wherever you go.